texfaq/texfaq.github.io/FAQ-spinmacro.md

 Spaces are ignored in vertical mode (between paragraphs), at the beginning of a line, and after a command name.
-Since sequences of spaces are collapsed into one, it 'feels as if' spaces are ignored if they follow another space.
-Space can have syntactic meaning after certain sorts of non-braced arguments (e.g., _count_ and _dimen_ variable assignments in Plain TeX) and after certain control words (e.g., in `\hbox` `to`, so again we have instances where it 'feels as if' spaces are being ignored when they're merely working quietly for their living.
+Since sequences of spaces are collapsed into one, it ''feels as if'' spaces are ignored if they follow another space.
+Space can have syntactic meaning after certain sorts of non-braced arguments (e.g., _count_ and _dimen_ variable assignments in Plain TeX) and after certain control words (e.g., in `\hbox` `to`, so again we have instances where it ''feels as if'' spaces are being ignored when they're merely working quietly for their living.

 Consider the following macro, fairly faithfully adapted from one that